joetan79/stakewars-iii/challenges/challenge_5.md

 near login
 ```

-If you have GUI on the server then a web browser is going to open up.
-Otherwise, just copy link from the ouput to your browser
+> Note: This command launches a web browser allowing for the authorization of a full access key to be copied locally.
+Otherwise just copy the link below to your browser.

 ![img](./images/near_login_1.png)